-- Passive DNS (modemonly): The router will take no action until data is detected that is destined for the WAN.
-When this data is detected, the data will be sent and the router will check for received data for 2 seconds.
-If no data is received the router behaves as described below under Active DNS - Active DNS (modem only): A DNS request will be sent to the DNS servers.
-If no data is received, the DNS request will be retried 4 times at 5-second intervals.
-(The first 2 requests will be directed at the Primary DNS server and the second 2 requests will be directed at the Secondary DNS server.)
+- Passive DNS (modem only): The router will take no action until data is detected that is destined for the WAN.
+When this data is detected, the data will be sent and the router will check for received data for two seconds.
+If no data is received the router behaves as described below under Active DNS. - Active DNS (modem only): A DNS request will be sent to the DNS servers.
+If no data is received, the DNS request will be retried four times at fivesecond intervals.
+(The first two requests will be directed at the Primary DNS server and the second two requests will be directed at the Secondary DNS server.)
 If still no data is received, the device will be disconnected and failover will occur. - Active Ping: A ping request will be sent to the Ping Target.
-If no data is received, the ping request will be retried 4 times at 5-second intervals.
+If no data is received, the ping request will be retried four times at five-second intervals.
 If still no data is received, the device will be disconnected and failover will occur.
 When "Active Ping" is selected, the next line gives an estimate of data usage in this form: "Active Ping could use as much as 9.3 MB of data per month."
 This amount depends on the Idle Check Interval. - Off: Once the link is established the router takes no action to verify that it is still up.